acrlabs/kube-scheduler-rs-reference/README.md

 To run the tests: `cargo test`.
 Note that we have laughably low test coverage.

+We do use `pre-commit` in this repo to check formatting and linting.
+Install [pre-commit](https://pre-commit.com/#plugins) here, and then run `pre-commit install` to configure the hooks.

 ## Contributing

 I don't really expect to do any more on this project, but if you want to extend it, or you find things that I've done that could be better, I'll happily accept PRs.